-The warning lamp EPC (Electronic Power Control) lights up while the function is being checked.
+The warning lamp $\mbox{\bf FPC}$ (Electronic Power Control) lights up while the function is being checked.

 If the warning lamp lights up while the vehicle is moving, this indicates a fault in the engine management system.
-The vehicle must be taken immediately to a specialised workshop to have the engine serviced.
+The vehicle must be taken immediately to a qualified workshop to have the engine serviced.

-Glow plug system m
+Glow plug system 🚳

-The control lamp lights up while the glow plugs are preheating the diesel engine.
+The indicator lamp lights up while the glow plugs are preheating.

 The indicator lamp or lights up while the glow plugs are preheating.
 When the indicator lamp goes out the engine should be started straight away.
+When the engine is warm, or at outside temperatures above +8 °C, the warning lamp will only light up very briefly.